Autodesk/pgbelt/README.md

 See the Checking Source DB Prerequisites section below.

 ## Installation
-### Using Brew
-If you are on a mac this is the best way to install pgbelt.
-You must have read access to this repo and [brew](https://brew.sh/) installed to use this method.

-    # install pgbelt with brew
-    brew tap autodesk/pgbelt git@github.com:Autodesk/pgbelt.git
-    brew install pgbelt

-    # check that belt commands work
-    belt --help

-    # to update belt later
-    brew upgrade pgbelt

 ### Install From A Clone
 If you can't use brew but are proficient with python and virtual environments you can install pgbelt as an egg from a local clone of this repo.
 These instructions